 Peregrine Falcon in Oklahoma

 The trapping season for passage peregrine falcons will be September 20 through October 20.
-The season will be open until 1 peregrine has been captured or the season ends.
+The season will be open until 2 peregrine have been captured or the season ends.
 Falconers must contact the falconry coordinator prior to each capture attempt to see if the quota has been reached.
 Falconers capturing a peregrine must immediately contact the falconry coordinator.
 After the quota has been reached, the season is closed.

 There is potential for capturing a peregrine in excess of the quota on the day the quota is met.
 Falconers capturing a peregrine after the quota has been met must immediately release the bird upon notification by the falconry coordinator.

 Falconers must make sure their falconry permit allows the take of passage peregrine falcons.